nus-cs2113-AY2223S2/tp/docs/team/clement.md

 * Contributed to tests for `SetCurrencyCommand`, `UnsetCurrencyCommand`, `DeleteIncomeCommand`, `DeleteExpenseCommand`.

 #### Contributions to the UG:
-Added documentation for the feature 'Set Currency', 'Unset Currency'.
+Added documentation for the feature `Set Currency`, `Unset Currency`.

 #### Contributions to the DG:
 * Added `SetCurrencyCommand` sequence diagram